-This course covers the provision of competition, and its concept and images under the economic systems of capitalism, socialism and the Islamic view of the same.
-The emphasis is placed on the methods of protecting legitimate competition, in light of the new world, which is based on sectarian freedom of trade and trade protection, under the world trade liberalisation agreements and free market economics; this is based on competition, whereby attracting the widest possible audience will achieve higher profits.
+This course addresses competition law and the addressing of monopolistic practices in business. curriculum includes: the provisions of competition, its concept and images under the economic systems of capitalism, socialism and the Islamic view.
+Emphasis is laid on the methods of protecting legitimate competition, in light of the new world which is based on sectarian freedom of trade and trade protection, under the World Trade Liberalization agreements and free market economics which, in turn, are based on the use of competition to attract the widest possible audience to achieve high profits.

-The competition achieved through the development of good products, increased quality, reduced costs and grants, and the development of efficient selling and distribution facilities, can lead to monopolistic tendencies and dumping, despite the levels of competition prevalent in the market.
+The competition achieved through good product development, increased quality, reduced costs and grants and the development of efficient selling and distribution facilities, can lead to monopolistic tendencies and dumping, despite the levels of competition prevalent in the market.
+These potential drawbacks are also considered in the course.